On This Page

 Do Pomeranians Shed A Lot?

 Contrary to popular belief Pomeranians don’t shed much fur.
 Most longhaired dog breeds also don’t shed heaps all the time.
-Pomeranian shedding can be easily managed with most long coated breeds because it’s seasonal and, in the case of bitches, hormonal shedding after a season or after weaning a litter of pups.
+Pomeranian shedding can be easily managed.
+Shedding for most long coated dog breeds is seasonal and, in the case of bitches, hormonal shedding after a season or after weaning a litter of pups.

 You want to know do Pomeranians shed a lot?
-In contrast to Pomeranians and other long-haired dog breeds, smooth coated dogs are heavy shedders and they usually shed coat every day.
+I have good news for Pomeranian dog lovers.
+In contrast to Pomeranians and other long-haired dog breeds, smooth coated dogs are heavy shedders and these smooth coated dogs usually shed lots of coat every day.

-There are 3 Types of Pomeranian Shedding :
+There are 3 Types of Pomeranian Hair Shedding:

-- 1. The puppy uglies is the name for the period when Poms lose their “baby/puppy” fur and then grow their adult fur.
+- 1. Pomeranian puppy shedding.
+The puppy uglies is the name for the period when Poms lose their “baby/puppy” fur and then grow their adult fur.

 - 2. Adult Pomeranians usually experience some seasonal Pomeranian shedding.